-A student shall show acceptable evidence of vaccination prior to entry, attendance, or transfer to a child-care facility or public or private elementary or secondary school in Texas.
+A student shall show acceptable evidence of vaccination prior to entry, attendance, or transfer to a child-care facility or public or private elementary or secondary school in Texas:

-- 3. Copy of the student's academic record from the previous school - 4.
-A copy of his/her STAAR Confidential Student Report for the most recent test administration (students enrolling from another Texas school) - 5.
-Social Security number - 6.
-Proof of residency in the district (lease agreement, proof of home ownership, etc.) - 7.
+Copy of the student's academic record from the previous school

+- 1. A copy of his/her STAAR Confidential Student Report for the most recent test administration (students enrolling from another Texas school) - 2.
+Social Security number - 3.
+Proof of residency in the district (lease agreement, proof of home ownership, etc.) - 4.
 Documentation of participation in any special programs (Special Education, 504, Gifted and Talented, and ESL.)

 This chart summarizes the vaccine requirements incorporated in the Texas Administrative Code (TAC), Title 25 Health Services, § § 97.61-97.72.
 This chart is not intended as a substitute for consulting the TAC, which has other provisions and details.
-The Department of State Health Services is granted m authority to set immunization requirements by the Education Code, Chapter 38, Health and Safety Subchapter A, General provisions.
+The Department of State Health Services is granted authority to set immunization requirements by the Education Code, Chapter 38, Health & Safety, Subchapter A, General Provisions.

-V · D · I Minimum Number of Doses Required by Grade Level NOTES Vaccine Required K-6 th 7 th 8 th - 12 th Diphtheria/Tetanus/Pertussis (DTaP/DTP/DT/Td/Tdap) 5 doses or 4 doses 3 doses primary series and 1 Tdap/Td booster within last 5 years 3 doses primary series and 1 Tdap/Td booster within last 5 years For K- 6th grade: 5 doses or diphtheria-tetanus-pertussis vaccine; one dose must have been received on or after the 4th birthday.
+V · D · 1 Minimum Number of Doses Required by Grade Level NOTES Vaccine Required K-6th 7 th 8th - 12th Diphtheria/Tetanus/Pertussis (DTaP/DTP/DT/Td/Tdap) 5 doses or 4 doses 3 doses primary series and 1 Tdap/Td booster within last 5 years 3 doses primary series and 1 Tdap/Td booster within last 5 years For K- 6th grade: 5 doses or diphtheria-tetanus- pertussis vaccine; one dose must have been received on or after the 4th birthday.
 However, 4 doses meet the requirement if the 4th dose was received on or after the 4th birthday.
-For 7th grade: 1 dose of Tdap is required if at least 5 years have passed since the last dose of tetanus-diphtheria-containing vaccine.
-For 8th - 12th grade: 1 dose of Tdap is required when 10 years have passed since the last dose of tetanus-diphtheria-containing vaccine.
-Polio 4 doses or 3 doses For K- 12 th grade: 4 doses of polio; 1 dose must be received on or after the 4 th birthday.
-However, 3 doses meet the requirement if the 3 rd dose was received on or after the 4 th birthday.
-Measles, Mumps, and Rubella (MMR) 2 doses of MMR and 1 dose each of numps vaccine The $1^{st}$ dose of MMR must be received on or after the $1^{st}$ birthday.
+For 7th grade: 1 dose of Tdap is required if at least 5 years have passed since the last dose of tetanus- diphtheria- containing vaccine.
+For 8th - 12th grade: 1 dose of Tdap is required when 10 years have passed since the last dose of tetanus- diphtheria- containing vaccine.
+Td is acceptable in place of Tdap if a medical contraindication to pertussis exists.
+Polio 4 doses doses or 3 doses For K - 12th grade: 4 doses of polio; 1 dose must be received on or after the 4th birthday.1 However, 3 doses meet the requirement if the 3rd dose was received on or after the 4th birthday.1 Measles, Mumps, and Rubella (MMR) 2 doses of MMR 2 doses of measles and 1 dose each of rubella and mumps vaccine The 1 st dose of MMR must be received on or after the 1 st birthday.
 For K -6 th grade, 2 doses of MMR are required.
 Hepatitis B 3 doses For students aged 11-15 years, 2 doses meet the requirement if adult hepatitis B vaccine (Recombivax) was received.
 Dosage and type of vaccine must be clearly documented.
 (Two 10 mcg/1.0 ml of Recombivax).
-If Recombivax was not the vaccine received, a 3-dose series is required.
-Varicella 2 doses The first dose of varicella must be received on or after the 1 st birthday.
-For K- 12 th grade: 2 doses are required.
-Meningococcal 1 dose For 7 th - 12 th grade, 1 dose of meningococcal vaccine is required upon enrollment.
-For students 11-12 years of age entering 7 th grade, 1 dose of meningococcal vaccine is required.
-Hepatitis A 2 doses The 1 st dose of hepatitis A must be received on or after the 1 st birthday.
-For K - 8th grade: 2 doses are required.
-Special note: a child will not be considered delinquent in this series until 18 months have elapsed since receiving the 1 st dose.
+If Recombivax was not the vaccine received; a 3-dose series is required.
+Varicella 2 doses For K - 12th grade: 2 doses are required, with the 1st dose received on or after the 1st birthday.1 Meningococcal 1 dose For 7th - 12th grade, 1 dose of quadrivalent meningococcal conjugate vaccine is required on or after the student's 11th birthday.
+NOTE: If a student received the vaccine at 10 years of age, this will satisfy the requirement.
+Hepatitis A 2 doses For K - 12 th grade: 2 doses are required, with the 1st dose received on or after the 1 st birthday.